-4. Regular car service: Periodic servicing as mentioned in car owners manual must be done to change the engine oil, engine oil filter, clean or replace the engine air filter.
-These three things regular maintenance is very important for optimizing the fuel efficiency and also to keep your car engine running happy and healthy for long time.
+4. Regular car service: Periodic servicing as mentioned in the car owner's manual must be done to change the engine oil, and engine oil filter, and clean or replace the engine air filter.
+This regular maintenance is very important for optimizing fuel efficiency and also to keep your car engine running happy and healthy for a long time.

-5. AC on circulation and Eco mode: Set your car air conditioner to recirculate cabin air as it will use less power keep the cool air cold, than cooling the outside hot air to cool in open vent setting.
-Also use AC in eco mode that frequently switches off the compressor and work more with re-circulation of cold air, which reduces significant load on engine fuel economy.
+5. AC on circulation and Eco mode: Set your car air conditioner to recirculate cabin air as it will use less power to keep the cool air cold, than cooling the outside hot air to cool in an open vent setting.
+Also use AC in an eco mode that frequently switches off the compressor and works more with re-circulation of cold air, which reduces the significant load on engine fuel economy.

 Driver (Real nut behind the wheels)

-6. Drive at ease: Driving at easy behavior to accelerate gradually and braking slowly will amazingly increase the fuel efficiency, than sharp speeding and braking while driving in rush.
+6. Drive at ease: Driving at easy behavior to accelerate gradually and braking slowly will amazingly increase the fuel efficiency, then sharp speeding and braking while driving in rush.

 7. Plan your brakes: Anticipate the traffic or turn ahead of you to avoid hard braking.
-Always keep an eye on brake light of 3-4 vehicles ahead of you and leave the acceleration as soon they brake.
+Always keep an eye on the brake light of 3-4 vehicles ahead of you and leave the acceleration as soon they brake.
 This will give you enough time to slowly approach the braking vehicle and slow down your car with little or no brake.
-This conserve lot of fuel and also saves the brake pads and brake rotors/disc.
+This conserves a lot of fuel and also saves the brake pads and brake rotors/discs.

 Always keep a long enough following distance to the vehicle directly in front of you to avoid having to adapt your own speed to the traffic flow all the time.
 Maintain a following distance of at least four to five seconds to avoid continually having to brake and accelerate.

-8. Plan your stops: While approaching red signal, leave the acceleration from a distance and hold brake gently as if to approach the signal when it’s green.
-Idea is to use the car momentum as much as possible and not to start the car from stand still point (if possible).
+8. Plan your stops: While approaching a red signal, leave the acceleration from a distance and hold the brake gently as if to approach the signal when it’s green.
+Idea is to use the car's momentum as much as possible and not to start the car from a standstill point (if possible).

-By sticking to the speed limits, you can catch all the lights on green if you catch the first one on green.
-Majority of the traffic lights are synchronized to the speed limits, so by driving smart, you can avoid having to stop at all traffic lights.
+By sticking to the speed limits, you can catch all the lights on the green if you catch the first one on the green.
+The majority of the traffic lights are synchronized to the speed limits, so by driving smart, you can avoid having to stop at all traffic lights.

-9. Rev less: Try to drive around 2000 rpm or less by driving in higher gear or by softer acceleration in automatic cars.
-Higher the engine rev’s it takes lot more fuel and covers less distance.
-Leave high revs for the fastest car in the world and not for daily drive.
+9. Rev less: Try to drive around 2000 rpm or less by driving in a higher gear or by a softer acceleration in automatic cars.
+Higher the engine rev’s it takes a lot more fuel and covers less distance.
+Leave high revs for the fastest car in the world and not for daily drivers.

 10. Shift to Neutral when stopped: Make a habit of shifting gear in Neutral as soon as you stop in traffic or elsewhere where your car is not moving.
-Keeping car engaged in D (Drive) waste lot more fuel when engine is pushing car forward and brake is holding it back.
+Keeping the car engaged in D (Drive) wastes a lot more fuel when the engine is pushing the car forward and the brake is holding it back.

-12. Switch off DRL: Turn off the DRL (Daytime Running Lights) if it’s not needed in bright and shiny day, this also adds bit of extra overhead for fuel consumption.
+12. Switch off DRL: Turn off the DRL (Daytime Running Lights) if it’s not needed on a bright and shiny day, this also adds a bit of extra overhead for fuel consumption.

 14. Clear your trunk (boot): Remove all unwanted stuff from the trunk and backseat, as every single object weight “really” adds up to increased fuel consumption.

-15. Remove unused roof rack: Just like above, if you aren’t using those roof rack frequently then better get rid of and save few liters on every fill-up.
-Roof rack adds weight and also affect the aerodynamics of the vehicle.
+15. Remove unused roof rack: Just like above, if you aren’t using those roof racks frequently then better get rid of them and save a few liters on every fill-up.
+The roof rack adds weight and also affects the aerodynamics of the vehicle.

 Make better Choices

-16. Drive on tarmac than off-road: Prefer to drive on tarmac than on loose gravel or sandy patch that has less traction and result in consuming more engine power at higher fuel consumption.
+16. Drive on tarmac than off-road: Prefer to drive on tarmac than on loose gravel or sandy patch that has less traction and results in consuming more engine power at higher fuel consumption.

-17. Cruise control or steady throttle: Idea is to drive a vehicle at any constant speed to increase the fuel efficiency.
-Cruise control is good for straight roads, but bad for incline and declining roads.
-It is best to develop a throttle control to keep it at set constant position at all the time for best gains.
+17. Cruise control or steady throttle: Idea is to drive a vehicle at any constant speed to increase fuel efficiency.
+Cruise control is good for straight roads but bad for incline and declining roads.
+It is best to develop a throttle control to keep it at a set constant position all the time for best gains.

-18. Choose less crowded fuel station: Plan your fuel fill-ups in time especially in evening or night and avoid busy fuel station that will keep your car running idle for minutes and spoil the fuel economy.
+18. Choose a less crowded fuel station: Plan your fuel fill-ups in time, especially in the evening or night, and avoid a busy fuel station that will keep your car running idle for minutes and spoil the fuel economy further.

-19. Don’t warm up the car: It’s a thing of past now, as all modern cars doesn’t require warming up the engine for 5-10 minutes.
-While you start, drive gently (no hard acceleration) is more than enough to warm the engine oil and protect your car engine.
+19. Don’t warm up the car: It’s a thing of the past now, as all modern cars don’t require warming up the engine for 5-10 minutes.
+While you start, driving gently (no hard acceleration) is more than enough to warm the engine oil and protect your car engine.

-20. Use soft music while driving: The choice of soft music will make you more attentive and considerate on the road with all of the above fuel saving tips.
-Fast or upbeat number will aggravate you more to forget all and drive fast as possible and race to finish line.
+20. Use soft music while driving: The choice of soft music will make you more attentive and considerate on the road with all of the above fuel-saving tips.
+The fast or upbeat number will aggravate you more to forget all and drive fast as possible and race to the finish line.

 Plan and Monitor

-21. Track your fuel consumption: For improving the fuel mileage, one needs to track it on every fill-up and then compare with previous mileage to improve further.
-Fuelly is one good site and app that offers tracking fuel fill-ups very efficiently and do the cross comparison with previous tank reading to encourage driver.
+21. Track your fuel consumption: For improving the fuel mileage, one needs to track it on every fill-up and then compare it with previous mileage to improve further.
+Fuelly is one good site and app that offers tracking fuel fill-ups very efficiently and do the cross-comparison with previous tank reading to encourage driver.

-23. Take the empty roads: Prefer to choose empty road while routing than the traffic filled road, as car consumes a lot of extra fuel in stop and go traffic.
-Example: 5 kms stretch in 20 mins will sip more fuel than 10 km stretch in 20 mins.
+23. Take the empty roads: Prefer to choose an empty road while routing than the traffic-filled road, as car consumes a lot of extra fuel in stop and go traffic.
+For example, a 5 km stretch in 20 mins will sip more fuel than a 10 km stretch in 20 mins.

-You can plan the shortest and fastest route by using the GPS navigation by using the traffic layer.
-Dubai residents can use amazing RTA Smart Drive app to drive efficiently.
+You can plan the shortest and fastest route by using GPS navigation by using the traffic layer.

-24. Drive around economy zone: Every car speedometer has two little green point around 40-60 and 80-100 range indicating the best fuel economy zone.
+24. Drive around the economy zone: Every car speedometer has two little green points around the 40-60 and 80-100 range indicating the best fuel economy zone.
 Try to drive within or around that economy zone as much as possible.

-25. Start early to avoid rush: Start 5-10 minutes early to avoid rush hours or rushing at high speed or get stuck in stop-and-go traffic which is worst for fuel mileage.
+25. Start early to avoid rush: Start 5-10 minutes early to avoid rush hours or rushing at high speed or getting stuck in stop-and-go traffic which is worst for fuel mileage.

-26. No to drive-ins: Start saying no to drive-in restaurants and café that get you stuck in the queue for several minutes and spoil the fuel economy.
-It’s better to step out and stretch little while waiting for your order.
+26. No to drive-ins: Start saying no to drive-in restaurants and cafés that get you stuck in the queue for several minutes and spoil the fuel economy.
+It’s better to step out and stretch a little while waiting for your order.

-27. Pick the clean lane: While driving in a clean lane you can control your gradual speeding and plan your brakes than in busy lane that forces you to brake and speed-up all the time.
+27. Pick the clean lane: While driving in a clean lane you can control your gradual speeding and plan your brakes than in a busy lane that forces you to brake and speed up all the time.

-28. Honk if needed: If you suspect the car in next lane gliding towards your lane without an indicator, just honk a little to get to his attention and avoid any hard braking or sudden manoeuver.
+28. Honk if needed: If you suspect the car in the next lane gliding towards your lane without an indicator, just honk a little to get to his attention and avoid any hard braking or sudden maneuver.

-30. Park in shade: As this will heat up your car less and which will use lesser air conditioning to cool car cabin and result in less fuel consumption and more comfortable drive.
+30. Park in shade: This will heat up your car less and will use lesser air conditioning to cool the car cabin and resulting in less fuel consumption and a more comfortable drive.